 Sometimes you have a USB device.
-It is not ordinary one, like pendrive or mouse, but something custom.
-It goes with its own Windows application.
-But we want open source Linux program, don’t we?
-In many such cases, the communication protocol is quite simple, we just need to get to know it.
-I demonstrate how to listen to USB communication between VirtualBox and your physical USB device.
-Having this information gathered, we will proceed to write ultra simple user-space application in Python and pyusb library.
+It is not an ordinary one like a flash drive or mouse, but something custom.
+It comes with its own Windows application.
+But we want an open-source Linux program, don’t we?
+In many cases like this, the communication protocol is quite simple; we just need to get to know it.

-For the demonstration I’ll use cheap relay board marked USB-Relay-2, HW-343.
+For this demonstration, I’ll use a cheap relay board marked USB-Relay-2, HW-343.
 It has two 10 A 250 V relays.
-It is a common module widely available on eEbay or Aliexpress for few dollars.
-Your device might be different, but the simple ones are usually similar to each other and share basic communication protocol using USB control or HID transfers.
+It is a common module widely available on eBay or Aliexpress for a few dollars.
+Your device might be different, but simple ones are usually similar to each other and share a basic communication protocol using USB control or HID transfers.

 The basic idea of reverse engineering

-- Attach USB device to VirtualBox running Windows 10
+- Attach the USB device to VirtualBox running Windows 10.

-- Run original Windows application under virtual machine
+- Run the original Windows application under the virtual machine.

-- Write our own controlling application in Python and pyusb
+- Write our own controlling application in Python using pyusb.

 Examining the device